Legal

 In Rhode Island, you can write a valid will if you're at least 18 years old and of sound mind by either handwriting it (holographic will), typing it and having two competent witnesses sign in your presence, or working with an attorney.
 Rhode Island law (Title 33, Chapter 5 of the General Laws) doesn't require notarization for a basic will, though adding a self-proving affidavit can streamline probate at the Rhode Island Probate Court.
 The state recognizes both self-made wills and attorney-drafted documents as long as they meet formal requirements.

-Rhode Island workers compensation guide
+Rhode Island power of attorney guide

-Rhode Island employment law basics 2026
+Rhode Island business law basics for startups